Amputee football

 Amputee football is a disabled sport played with seven players on each team (six outfield players and one goalkeeper).
 Outfield players have lower extremity amputations, and goalkeepers have an upper extremity amputation.
-Outfield players use loftstrand (forearm) crutches, and play without their prosthesis.
+Outfield players use loftstrand (forearm) crutches, and play without their prostheses.

 History

-The game was created by Don Bennett, who was inspired from his accidental kick of basketballs on a crutch in 1982.
-In 1985, it became international with the help of soccer coach Bill Barry.
+The beginnings of Amputee football can be traced to Europe in the early 1900s.
+The game which is played today, was created by Don Bennett, who was inspired from his accidental kick of a basketball on crutches in 1982.

+In 1984 the first international amputee football tournament was held in Seattle.
+With the help of soccer coach Bill Barry, beginning in 1985, Amputee Soccer International was established.
+Through exhibition matches in the 1980s, the sport attracted media attention and gained popularity.
+In 2003, the World Amputee Football Federation (WAFF) became the new global governing body for amputee football.

 In 2023, Marcin Oleksy from Warta Poznań, Poland became the first amputee footballer to win the FIFA Puskás Award for "most beautiful goal of the year" at The Best FIFA Football Awards 2022 ceremony.

 Around the world

-There are several amputee football associations around the world.
+There are several amputee football associations around the world under the WAFF umbrella.
 A couple examples of this are the England Amputee Association and The Irish Amputee Football Association.

-Each organization promotes the advancement of the sport and that it gains more recognition.
-The England Amputee Football Association states their main goal on their website as: "The England Amputee Football Association's aim is to provide all amputees, people with congenital limb deficiencies and persons with restricted use of limbs, with the opportunity to play football locally, nationally and internationally."
+Each amputee football organization promotes the advancement of the sport and that it gains more recognition.
+The England Amputee Football Association states their main goal on their website as: "The England Amputee Football Association's aim is to provide all amputees, people with congenital limb deficiencies and persons with restricted use of limbs, with the opportunity to play football locally, nationally and internationally".

+First official women games was played in 2024.